LxKxC/Crawly/README.md

 	cd Crawly/

 	sudo python2.7 setup.py install

 Then

 	crawly

-crawly.py will be moved to **/usr/bin/crawly** after running the setup.
+An executable will be created with the setup.

 Usage
 ----